anilvem1/LAMoveCRMAttachmentsToBlob/README.md

 ## Usage

 Once the deployment is completed, you can perform below steps to test your Logic App:
-- Open the Logic App --> API Connections
+- Open the Logic App -> API Connections
 - Open CRM API connection -> Click Authorize and save
 - Run the Logic App and validate the attachments from CRM to Azure Blob
+- Open Logic App in Code View -> find the text 'CRMORGUNIQUENAME_TOBE_REPLACED' and replace it with your CRM organization unique name
 - Recurrence: Change the recurrence schedule of Logic App as per your requirement to make it schedule job
+- Note: By default, Logic App moves top 2 attachment records ("$top": 2) to Azure Blob.
+Please update the Logic App in code view with the number you wanted